A characterisation of orthomodular spaces by Sasaki maps

 For what follows, we need the characterization of orthomodular spacces by their associated subspace lattices.
-Furthermore, we call a lattice is {\it irreducible} if it is not isomorphic to the direct product of two lattices with at least two elements.
-The proof of the following theorem can be found in \cite[34.5]{MaMa}. \begin{theorem} Let $E$ be a orthomodular space.
+Furthermore, we call a lattice is \emph{irreducible} if it is not isomorphic to the direct product of two lattices with at least two elements.
+The proof of the following theorem follows from \cite[34.5]{MaMa}. \begin{theorem} Let $E$ be a orthomodular space.
 Then ${\mathcal C}(E)$, the ortholattice of orthoclosed subspaces of $E$, is a complete, irreducible, AC orthomodular lattice.

 Conversely, let $L$ be complete, irreducible, AC orthomodular lattice of height $\geq 4$.
 Then there is an orthomodular space $E$ such that $L$ is isomorphic to ${\mathcal C}(E)$. \end{theorem}

 Under the further assumption of irreducibility, we can now show that Sasaki spaces arise from orthomodular spaces.